John V Lindsay Wildcat Academy Charter School

 The percentage of students achieving proficiency in math is 50-59% (which is approximately equal to the New York state average of 54%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 70-79% (which is higher than the New York state average of 52%) for the 2018-19 school year.

-John V Lindsay Wildcat Academy Charter School's student population of 481 students has stayed relatively flat over five school years.
+John V Lindsay Wildcat Academy Charter School's student population of 361 students has declined by 26% over five school years.

 Total Classroom Teachers